cqsunjian/Structural-Scheduling-of-Transient-Control-System/README.md

 # General description
 * These are the simulation codes of manuscript "Structural Scheduling of Transient Control with Energy Storage Systems by Sparse-Promoting Reinforcement Learning".
 The simulation requires the installation of Mat-power toolbox in MATLAB.
-* The source codes simulate the transient process of power grids with energy storage systems under a contingency, the proposed method of the manuscript is also impelemented in the source code.
+* The source codes simulate the transient process of power grids with energy storage systems under a contingency, the proposed method of the manuscript is impelemented in the source code.

 # Simulation environment requirements
 1. Matlab, version 2019a.